Emily Temple-Wood

-Emily Temple-Wood (born May 24, 1994) is an American Wikipedia editor who goes by the name of Keilana on the site.
+Emily Temple-Wood (born May 24, 1994) is an American physician and Wikipedia editor, who goes by pseudonym Keilana on the site.
 She is known for her efforts to counter the effects and causes of gender bias on Wikipedia, particularly through the creation of articles about women in science.
-She was declared a joint recipient of the 2016 Wikipedian of the Year award, by Jimmy Wales, at Wikimania on June 24, 2016.
-As of 2021 she is a physician in Chicago.
+She was declared a joint recipient of the 2016 Wikipedian of the Year award by Jimmy Wales at Wikimania.
+Temple-Wood graduated from Loyola University Chicago and Midwestern University.
+She practices medicine in Minnesota.

-Early life
+Early life and education

 Temple-Wood attended Avery Coonley School in Downers Grove, Illinois.
 A 2017 Wired article described her as "the type of middle schooler who refused to stand for the Pledge of Allegiance, because she thought the idea of making children swear a loyalty oath was bizarre."
 She won the 2008 DuPage County Spelling Bee.
 This victory led to her participating in the Scripps National Spelling Bee the same year, where she lasted until the quarterfinals and finished in 46th place.
 Following the competition, in June 2008 she was honored by the then-lieutenant governor of Illinois, Pat Quinn, along with the other regional spelling bee champions.
 She went on to attend Downers Grove North High School, where she was a member of the speech team.
 This team won four medals, one of which was for first place, at the 2011 Illinois High School Association state meet in Peoria.
 As a senior, she was named to the "top two percent" in 2012.

 In May 2016, she graduated from Loyola University Chicago with degrees in molecular biology and Arabic and Islamic studies.
 She began medical school at Chicago's Midwestern University in the fall of 2016.

-Since 2020, she is a medical school graduate and a practicing physician.
+Since 2020, she is a medical school graduate and was a practicing physician in Chicago.
+She later became a practicing physician in Montevideo, Minnesota.